What is the Sortino Ratio?

 - Also, Sharpe ratio sort of big generalized deviations like 13%, which was actually not a risky shift and, in fact, good for the investors

 - As mentioned earlier, we can see how the Sortino ratio is able to differentiate between good and bad variances through its calculation of a downward deviation.

-- It is also a better tool for measurement of the performance of a fund manager whose returns are positively skewed as it will ignore all the positive variances while calculating volatility or risk and provide more appropriate evaluation
+- It is also a better tool for measurement of the performance of a fund manager whose returns are positively skewed as it will ignore all the positive variances while calculating volatility or risk and provide a more appropriate evaluation.

 The limitation of the Sortino ratio is that there should be enough bad volatility events for the calculation of a downward deviation to be statistically significant.

 This has been a guide to what is Sortino Ratio and its definition?
 Here we discuss how to calculate the Sortino Ratio using its formula along with practical examples in excel.
 You can learn more about from the following articles –